montoyamoraga/tiny-trainable-instruments/docs/2-wiring.md

 ![Installing the piezo buzzer](../docs/images/2-piezo-buzzer-placement.jpg "Piezo buzzer on breadboard")

 Now you're good to go!
-Upload inst0_buzzer to the microcontroller, open the serial monitor (top right button in the Arduino IDE), and follow the instructions from there!
+Upload ```check_buzzer``` to the microcontroller, open the serial monitor (top right button in the Arduino IDE), and follow the instructions from there!

 ### LED